Susan Stamberg: Journalistic interests and style

 Stamberg, who found politics "the most boring thing imaginable", preferred to report on cultural news "with a seriousness of purpose".
 In her reporting about Elia Kazan's 1988 memoir, for example, she led with his controversial 1952 testimony in the House Un-American Activities Committee.
 In her coverage of the Academy Awards, she liked to highlight workers behind-the-scenes of the year's nominated films.

 In 1982, The Christian Science Monitor noted of her interviewing style that Stamberg had "an intuitive knack for knowing when to pursue a question and when to back off".
 Stamberg said of herself that 'I always want people to feel I'm someone who respects them, who will do right by them, who is not there to exploit them.
 I don't like all that bulldog stuff in confrontational interviews, so I don't do them".
 She sought to bring more women into radio, pressuring producers "to run stories by and about women and to use female analysts".

 Cranberry sauce recipes

 Each Thanksgiving from 1971, Stamberg provided NPR listeners with her mother-in-law's recipe for a cranberry relish sauce that is unusual in having horseradish as one of its principal ingredients.
-Each year Stamberg came up with a new way to present the recipe, notably sharing the dish with rapper Coolio in 2010.
-The recipe is known as "Mama Stamberg's Cranberry Relish Recipe"; the elder Stamberg originally got it from a 1959 cookbook by Craig Claiborne, who in 1993 gave Stamberg his permission to continue sharing the recipe.
+Each year Stamberg came up with a new way to present the recipe, for example sharing the dish with rapper Coolio in 2010.
+The recipe is known as "Mama Stamberg's Cranberry Relish Recipe".
+The elder Stamberg got it from a 1959 cookbook by Craig Claiborne, who in 1993 gave Stamberg his permission to continue sharing the recipe.
 In later years, Stamberg added an additional recipe for cranberry chutney, which was Stamberg's personal favorite cranberry recipe.